-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 // Import the index.js file inside the models directory

-const Models = require('./lib/models/');
+const Models = require("./lib/models/");

-Next, replace the following code block:
+Next, remove the following code block:

 console.log(`Server running at: ${server.info.uri}`);

-with this one:
+Replace it with this one:

 console.log(`Server running at: ${server.info.uri}`);

-This code is going to synchronize the models to our database and, once that is done, the server will be started.
+This code is going to synchronize the models to our database.
+Once that’s done, the server will be started.

-Building the controllers
+Building the Controllers

-Controllers are functions that accept the request and reply objects from Hapi.js.
+Controllers are functions that accept the request and response toolkit objects from Hapi.js.
 The

-request object contains information about the requested resource and we use
+request object contains information about the requested resource, and we use

 reply to return information to the client.

-In our application, we are going to return only a JSON object for now, but we will add the views once we build them.
+In our application, we’re going to return only a JSON object for now, but we’ll add the views once we build them.

 We can think of controllers as functions that will join our models with our views; they will communicate with our models to get the data, and then return that data inside a view.